New budget deals softer blow to Monroe | Monroe Courier

 Manjos said the deal calls for Monroe to receive some $5 million this year and some $3 million in year two.
 Manjos added that the town budgeted to receive only $4 million, so that additional $1 million will “help to lessen the blow next year.”

-Cities and towns will avoid any major cuts to state aid, including education cost sharing payments.
-The state’s 30 lowest-performing school districts received no cuts, and the remaining communities received a 5-percent funding cut.
-Next year, lawmakers said a new formula will be used to distribute state aid for education.
+Cities and towns will avoid any major cuts to state aid, including Education Cost Sharing payments.
+The state’s 30 lowest-performing school districts received no cuts, and the remaining communities received a 5% funding cut.
+Next year, lawmakers said, a new formula will be used to distribute state aid for education.

 The budget deal includes tax cuts for Social Security recipients and pensioners, while teachers will be required to contribute one percentage point more toward their pensions.
-Also included is a 45-cent tax hike on cigarettes, a tougher cap on annual spending increase, and the use of energy funds paid by natural gas and electricity customers will remain in the deal.
-The hospital provider tax would jump to 8 percent, up from 6 percent, but hospitals would receive millions of dollars in return under a deal that provides increased federal Medicaid funding.
+Also included is a 45-cent tax hike on cigarettes and a tougher cap on annual spending increases.
+And the use of energy funds paid by natural gas and electricity customers will remain in the deal.

 The measure reduces the earned income tax credit for the working poor and eliminates the state income tax on Social Security in the second year of the two-year budget.
 The deal also includes a new $10 surcharge on motor vehicle registrations to fund state park operations and would assess a new 25-cent fee on all rides booked through Uber and Lyft, which would raise an estimated $8 million over two years.